|

 Golf Hotel on the main frontage has now reopened providing two star accommodation.

 The town has a small amusement arcade and its own golf course.
-Sadly when
+Still the

-Discovery Centre was open and very friendly staff give information on
+Solway Coast Discovery Centre was open and very friendly staff give information

 For instance out at Bowness Common keep your eyes open for sight of the